How To Test The Salt Level Of A Pool

 A good digital test strip kit should also measure the “total chlorine” in your water, as well as the amount of “free chlorine” available to keep your pool water clean.
 Your test kit should also give you a pH reading, which lets you know your water’s acid-to-base ratio, and a “stabilizer” task that measures your cyanuric acid levels.

-Use A Handheld Electronic Meter
+Use a Handheld Electronic Meter

 You can also choose to test the salt level in your pool using a handheld electronic meter.
 In that case, you’ll turn the electronic meter on and then dip the pen-style meter into your pool water while your electronic meter analyzes it.
 Some handheld meter systems work by requiring the user to fill a small plastic cup with pool water fitted into the testing meter.

 Most electronic testing meters have a small margin of error, so if you choose to use one, you’ll need to remember that the numbers you see are directionally accurate, even if they are slightly off.
-Handheld electronic meters are most effective when you use them alongside pH and liquid reagent tests.

 Digital Salinity Tester for Salt Water